wasllot/programming-proficiency-test/README.md

 You will find a dockerfile and a docker-compose.yml in your project root, that can only mean one thing... a dockerized project!
 So you may have guess the first step of this test already.
 Set it up and running!

+> ⚠️ **WARNING** ⚠️ Remember your dependencies, don't expect your project to run without you libraries installed in the container, they wouldn't do the same to you.

 ## PHP

 The backend part is more logic oriented, nothing pragmatic, unless you really like roman numbers for some reason...

 You have a `src` folder with multiple files, each of them contains a function.
-You need to complete that function with the logic necessary to pass the tests.
+You need to complete that function with the logic necessary to pass the tests. **You have complete control over the content of each function but not the parameters**.
+Take into consideration the optimization and DX of these exercises, imagine you have 1 million recipes, or that you have to parse an absurd amount of numbers and you will need to mantain that code often.

-You can check your logic running `docker-compose exec app php vendor/bin/phpunit`.
+You can check your logic running `docker compose exec app php vendor/bin/phpunit`.

 ## JAVASCRIPT